percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 7.5 Finalize Migration

 After verifying lag is acceptable, set `finalize: true` to complete the migration.
-The controller calls `POST /finalize` once, creates required indexes on the target, and transitions the CR to `status.state=finalized`.
-This is terminal — to start fresh, delete and recreate the CR.
+The controller calls `POST /finalize` once, creates required indexes on the target, transitions the CR to `status.state=finalized`, and then deletes the PCSM Deployment, Service, and `syncTargetUser` Secret (see §5.5).
+The CR itself stays as a read-only historical record until the user removes it.
+This is terminal for that CR -- to run a new migration the user creates a new ClusterSync CR (any name); the finalized CR does not block it because the cardinality rule in §4.1 only counts non-finalized CRs.

 ```yaml
 spec: